AtelierAmber/PipeVisualizer-Updated/plan.md

 ## Overlay

-Pressing `Shift + H` will visualize all of the entities visible to the player at max zoom level.
+Pressing `Shift + Y` will visualize all of the entities visible to the player at max zoom level.
 As the player moves, entities are searched and added to the queue to be visualized.